 Lack of quality inputs including seed is a major challenge for the farmers in Nepal and the plight of farmers in Kailali, Kanchanpur and Dadeldhura district is no different.
 The major factor for poor seed replacement rate is unavailability of quality seeds in market.
 There is also an absence of reliable seed value chain, resulting in farmers spending inordinate long time and effort on activities other than production.
 Further, there is lack of financial products tailor made to suit the needs of seed farmers.
 Very few financial institutions offer financial products, especially loan products, for farmers in general.
 Thus, farmers have to depend on local money lenders, who charge exorbitant interest rate for their financial needs.
 The major problems faced by the seed producing farmers are;

-With UKaid Sakchyam’s support, Kanchan Development Bank, a ‘B’ category financial institution with its head office at Bhimdatta-4, Kanchanpur has forged a partnership with Api Himalaya Agro & Livestock Company (Api Himalaya), a seed processing/marketing anchor firm to overcome the challenge.
-The partnership aims to enhance financial access to seed farmers of Kailali, Kanchanpur & Dadeldhura through tailored financial products, better technical skills and know-how to the farmers that will also strengthen the seed value chain.
-Sakchyam’s support will enable Kanchan Development Bank offer tailor made financial products for seed farmers associated with Api Himalaya in Kailali, Kanchanpur and Dadeldhura districts.
-The support will also enable Api Himalaya to provide a range of value added services including capacity building for the farmers that will ultimately strengthen the seed value chain.
+With UKaid Sakchyam Access to Finance’s (Sakchyam’s) support, Kanchan Development Bank, a ‘B’ category financial institution with its head office at Bhimdatta-4, Kanchanpur forged a partnership with Api Himalaya Agro & Livestock Company (Api Himalaya), a seed processing/marketing anchor firm to overcome the challenge.
+The partnership aimed to enhance financial access to seed farmers of Kailali, Kanchanpur & Dadeldhura through tailored financial products, better technical skills and know-how to the farmers that would also strengthen the seed value chain.
+Sakchyam’s support would enable Kanchan Development Bank to offer tailor made financial products for seed farmers associated with Api Himalaya in the above mentioned three districts.
+The support also aimed at enabling Api Himalaya to provide a range of value added services including capacity building for the farmers that would ultimately strengthen the seed value chain.

-Kanchan Development Bank will provide loans and other financial services to 10,000 plus seed producing farmers of Kailali, Kanchanpur & Dadeldhura.
-During the project period, loans of NPR 270 million will be disbursed to these farmers.
+During the project period, the aim was to disburse loans of NPR 270 million to the targeting farmers.
 Financial access and other value added services such as availability of high quality seeds, training and information on better farming practices and buy back facility that the farmers will receive through Api Himalaya is also expected to enhance farmers’ income by more than 40%.

-As of March 2018, Kanchan Development Bank has has disbursed loans over NPR 27 million in total to 365 beneficiaries.
-In addition to this, two value chain financing products have also been designed with Sakchyam support.
+As of June 2018, Kanchan Development Bank has reached more than 1,850 beneficiaries as against the target of 1,676.
+The bank has disbursed loans totaling NPR 27.74 million and collected the deposit amount of NPR 6.36 million.
+In addition to this, two value chain financing products were also designed with Sakchyam’s support.
+However the project had to close due to the unsatisfactory performance.